 If there is route traffic you’ll have to let them go first.

-After the sunset the nature gets a different color.
+After the sunset there are different shades.

-The midnight lake really reflects everything, in dark colors…
+The midnight lake really reflects everything…

-… until the night mist appears.
+… until night mist comes.

-Later at night the air gets all blue.
+Later at night it gets all blue.

-Can you see how blue it all is?
+Can you see how blue everything is?

-The blue and white colors of Finland, 100 years in 2017!
+It’s the blue and white colors of Finland!

-More on Lake Näsijärvi
+More Information on Lake Näsijärvi

 More on Finland Travel